About the Metropolitan Knowledge Network

 Less official statistics tabulations: Sometimes MKN will distribute statistics that have been tabulated by non-governmental researchers, including private companies and independent researchers.
 Although we can”t validate the methodologies used to collect these data, we ensure that the data is consistently formatted and useable by lay-people.

-Administrative records: sometimes, MKN will do its own tabulations from records, for instance lists of building permits, birth and death records, etc. When we do these custom tabulations, we will note our methodologies in the metadata as well as in whatever article they are appearing.
+Administrative records: sometimes, MKN will do its own tabulations from records, for instance lists of building permits, birth and death records, etc. When we do these custom tabulations, we will note our methodologies in the metadata as well can you order viagra online as in whatever article they are appearing.

 Who are the Metropolitan Knowledge Network advisors?